Azure/azure-sdk-for-java/AUTH.md

 1. Install `jq` (>=1.5) by following the instructions here: https://stedolan.github.io/jq/download/.
 1. Login as a user by running command `az login`.
 If you are not in Azure public cloud, use `az context create` command to switch to your cloud before login.
 1. Select the subscription you want your service principal to have access to by running `az account set --subscription <subscription name>`.
 You can view your subscriptions by `az account list --out jsonc`.
-1. Run the following command to create a service principal authentication file.
+1. Run the following command to create an authentication file.

 ```
 az ad sp create-for-rbac --expanded-view -o json --query "{subscription: subscriptionId, client: client, key: password, tenant: tenantId, managementURI: endpoints.management, baseURL: endpoints.resourceManager, authURL: endpoints.activeDirectory, graphURL: endpoints.activeDirectoryGraphResourceId}" | jq -r "to_entries|map(\"\(.key)=\(.value|sub(\"https:(?<x>.+[^/])/?$\";\"https\\\\:\(.x)/\"))\")|.[]"